 To learn how, visit How to Set Up eCommerce Google Ads Conversion Tracking.

 The best part is, there’s a lot more to MonsterInsights than setting up conversion tracking!

 MonsterInsights is the best Google Analytics plugin for WordPress.
-It allows you to easily connect your WordPress site with Google Analytics (both Universal Analytics and GA4), so you can view all the data that matters most right in your WordPress dashboard.
+It allows you to easily connect your WordPress site with Google Analytics, so you can view all the data that matters most right in your WordPress dashboard.

 Plus, with the click of a button, you can set up sophisticated tracking features such as event tracking, eCommerce tracking, form tracking, custom dimension tracking, outbound link tracking, and more.